Conductor (rail): Greater Boston

 All heavy rail trains in the Massachusetts Bay Transportation Authority operate with two-person crews consisting of a motorman and a conductor.
 The conductor is located in the cab of the second-last car of the train.
 When a train arrives at a station, the conductor opens the doors using cab controls.
 Two sets of controls are provided on each side of the cab for this purpose.
-There are two door zones: One set of controls operates the doors in the conductor's car and the doors forward of that car, and the other set of controls operates the doors to the rear of the conductor's car.
+The two door zone are one set of controls operating the doors in the conductor's car and the doors forward of that car, and the other set of controls operating the doors to the rear of the conductor's car.
 When passengers have completed boarding or exiting, the conductor looks forward and closes the doors forward of their cab.
 This process is repeated for the doors to the rear of the conductor's cab.
 A door chime is used to notify the passengers that the doors are closing.